 - Rookie Maintenance Assistants are expected to work 35-40 hours per week, during the Winter and Summer sessions.
 This is the best opportunity for new employees to complete their training in the various services performed during these times.

-- The first semester for a Maintenance Assistants is considered a probationary period after which a final decision will be made by the Maintenance supervisors about the person’s future within the unit.
+- The first semester for a Maintenance Assistant is considered a probationary period after which a final decision will be made by the Maintenance supervisors about the person’s future within the unit.